Property insurance includes coverages such as car, homeowners, renters, flood, and aviation insurance.

-To compare quotes from many different companies side by side then be sure to enter your zip and start with a free car insurance comparison right now!
+To compare quotes from different companies side by side, enter your zip and start with a free car insurance comparison right now!

 Property Insurance on Your Car

 Car insurance as it relates to property takes several forms, the most common of which are collision insurance and comprehensive insurance.

 Collision coverage insures your vehicle against damages sustained in a collision with another car or object.

 This form of insurance is often required if you do not own the vehicle outright.
 The bank will need proof of this protection when they give you a car loan.